 Frog-fish red on black sand

-My previous articles on the wreck of the Liberty
+My previous articles on the Liberty wreck

 → I like Amed

-→ Liberty, Bali's most famous wreck
+→ Liberty, the most famous wreck in Bali

 Good plan for accommodation and diving in Tulamben